 17th – Random Acts of Kindness Day

 - “I was a recipient of kindness but more glad to be a contributor!”
 (Unknown) Giving kindness is free and makes everyone feel good.
 This is an excellent way to engage on social media with a hashtag challenge.
 There is also a lot of room for a marketing campaign such as an unannounced giveaway every time someone walks in, sticker, pen, or pin.

 18th – National Drink Wine Day

-For the alcohol licensed businesses, here is a slam dunk easy way to feature wine.
-Check out a local winery for an additional discount on extra cases and go in.
-For the non-alcoholic businesses, first, check with your local departments, insurance, and legal council.
+- For alcohol-licensed businesses, here is a slam dunk easy way to feature wine.
+Check out a local winery for an additional discount on entire cases and go in.
+For non-alcoholic businesses, first, check with your local departments, insurance, and legal counsel.
 Second, Paint and take?
 Paint and Sip?
-If you are unable to do that, possibly featuring a favorite wine retailer in return for them featuring you as a “great idea to drink wine with” Wine has taken on it’s own culture and popularity that it is worth the effort to explore it.
+If you are unable to do that, possibly featuring a favorite wine retailer in return for them featuring you as a “great idea to drink wine with” Wine has taken on its own culture and popularity that it is worth the effort to explore it.
 Please, always ask your legal council before adding any alcohol to your business.

 19th – Happy Birthday Bruce Wayne aka Batman (DC)

 - Muffins make a great breakfast, brunch, lunch, or snack option.
 Muffins are available pre-packaged for sale at club stores such as Costco or Sam’s Club.